fsharp/fsharp.org/use/mac/index.md

 ### Option 3: Install F# 3.1 (64-bit) from source

-To use F# on Mac OSX in 64-bit mode, use the following:
+To use the F# 3.1 command-line compiler and tools on Mac OSX in 64-bit mode:

 * [Get and build a 64-bit installation of the runtime used by F# from source](http://www.mono-project.com/Compiling_Mono_on_OSX).